clojure-lsp/clojure-lsp/docs/settings.md

 ##### Custom clj-kondo linters

-Clojure-lsp register custom linters in clj-kondo, for specifically those linters, configurations should be done on clj-kondo config files, e.g. (`<project>/.clj-kondo/config.edn`), below are the custom linters used:
+Clojure-lsp register custom linters in clj-kondo, for specifically those linters, configurations should be done on clj-kondo config files, e.g. (`<project>/.clj-kondo/config.edn`).
+Note that configuring these custom linters via clj-kondo's [ns metadata config](https://github.com/clj-kondo/clj-kondo/blob/master/doc/config.md#metadata-config) is *not* supported.
+Below are the custom linters used:

 ###### clojure-lsp/unused-public-var